Toxic Mold, Toxic Tort and Environmental Law Injury Case Results Achieved by Jeff LaFave

 Settlement for $500,000 on behalf of a San Diego County family who rented an apartment from a large apartment company and was exposed to toxic mold over several years.
-2 family members suffered asthma, and 3 suffered allergies as a result.
+Two family members suffered asthma, and three suffered allergies as a result.
 San Diego mold attorney Jeff LaFave filed suit in Superior Court and settled the case at mediation.
 The suit was brought against the landlord apartment company who also built the property.
 Plaintiffs alleged construction defects caused habitability violations including leaks, moisture intrusion, musty smells and visible mold growth, which made the entire family ill.
 Plaintiffs suffered injury from irritant effects of mold, as well as allergic response to dust mites, which amplified due to long-term moisture intrusion.

 Employee of business exposed to mold in rented San Bernardino office

 Colburn v.
 Milligan and Bond Property Management – $435,000

 Suit by employee of business who rented an office in San Bernardino, which suffered from long-term leaks, musty smells and mold growth.
 Plaintiff suffered disabilities as a result of her exposure to toxic mold.
 San Diego mold attorney Jeff LaFave and his co-counsel obtained a settlement of $435,000.

 Water damage and mold exposure lead to asthma of mother and son in Vista, CA apartment